AuroraToolkit/AuroraToolkit/README.md

 - **AuroraTaskLibrary**: A growing collection of prebuilt, reusable tasks designed to accelerate development.
 - **AuroraExamples**: Practical examples demonstrating how to leverage the toolkit for real-world scenarios.

-Whether you're building sophisticated AI-powered applications or integrating modular components into your workflows, AuroraCore provides the tools and flexibility to bring your ideas to life.
+Whether you're building sophisticated AI-powered applications or integrating modular components into your workflows, AuroraToolkit provides the tools and flexibility to bring your ideas to life.

 ## Features